Compliance

 Whistle-blowing System: Employees’ Voice Helpline

-Since commencement in fiscal 2003, we have been operating the Employees’ Voice Helpline as the whistle-blowing system to allow anyone working in the company to make suggestions.
-The Employees’ Voice Desk formed in Daihatsu’s Audit Division receives suggestions, investigates cases, and takes corrective actions when necessary.
-The Employees’ Voice Helpline Regulation clearly mandates the protection of whistle-blowers and private information to prevent unfair treatment against the whistle-blowers.
+Daihatsu operates the Employees’ Voice Helpline as the whistle-blowing system to allow anyone working in the company to make reports.
+In February 2024, we also established a reception desk run by a law firm.
+The Employees’ Voice Desk formed in Daihatsu’s Audit Division receives reports, investigates cases, and takes corrective actions when necessary.
+The Whistle-blowing System Operating Regulations clearly mandate the protection of whistle-blowers (keeping their identity confidential), thorough management of information, avoidance of conflicts of interest within the investigation process, provision of feedback to anonymous whistle-blowers, and disclosure of results to employees.
+This ensures transparency and prevents unfair treatment against whistle-blowers.

 Daihatsu’s Tax Policies